 Air Pollution Control Registration Program.
-City of San Antonio City Council passed Ordinance 2015-11-19-0967 that updated the language of Chapter 26, "Pollution Control," Article II "Air Pollution," by updating the state law references and requiring businesses that are a source of air pollution register with Metro Health.
-Registration provides information that Metro Health will use in determining strategies to lower ozone levels and other air pollutants so that it can continue to develop its air pollution program and work with businesses in San Antonio to lower emissions and take innovative and proactive steps to lower ozone levels.
-The program works with businesses to create a list of air emission "point sources" located within the city limits of San Antonio.
-The Air Pollution Control Program has educated businesses about new ordinances that have been passed by the City of San Antonio to improve air quality.
-The program checks for proper Certificate of Occupancy, waste storage and disposal, and proper operation of air control equipment.
+City of San Antonio City Council passed Ordinance 2015-11-19-0967 that updated the language of Chapter 26, "Pollution Control," Article II "Air Pollution," by updating the state law references and requiring businesses that are an emission source within the city limits to register with Metro Health.
+The data from the registration provides information that Metro Health will use in determining strategies to lower ozone levels and other emission point sources.
+Another key component of the program is to work with businesses in San Antonio to take innovative and proactive steps to lower emissions and ozone levels.
+The Air Pollution Control Program educates businesses regarding the ordinances that have been passed by the City of San Antonio to improve air quality.
+The program works with businesses to assure they possess a valid Certificate of Occupancy, waste storage and disposal which includes the proper operation of air control equipment.
 Metro Health also responds to air quality related complaints and visits facilities to determine source and type of emissions, as well as need for registration.